2021-22 Bronze and Silver Enrolments are open

 - Always consider the purchase of well fitting boots a must, but rucksacks and good waterproofs we can lend.

 - Residential (Gold only): Take part in a shared activity away from home with people you don’t know in a shared residence.
-It could be a conservation project, a language course or helping at a kids activity camp; there are opportunities for all pockets and interests.
+It could be a conservation project, a language course or helping at an activity camp; there are opportunities for all pockets and interests.
 Often, volunteering to help a charity costs nothing or just asks for something towards living costs.There are many opportunities to be found on the Residential Page of The Award site which is updated frequently – searches can be filtered according to your delight!
 The guide to choosing a DofE Residential is essential reading because a mistake can be costly.
 Always confirm with the County Manager at firstname.lastname@example.org before booking anything!

 What happens next?